The "Streamliner"Historical information:

 Reprise of another above photo - this shows the portable case wiring configuration with

 the pedal plugging into the main wiring block.
-This is identical to the Reversew "Rex".
+This is identical to my Reversew "Rex".

 If I had known (or bothered to look), all I would have had to have done was to punch out the blank side that was covering the topside pedal socket!
 It was otherwise ready to go!
 The hole size appears to be 5/8" in diameter.
 This shows a huge amount of forward thinking by National's engineers that wouldn't be permitted by today's bean counters.
 I didn't need to buy the wiring block at all (although the cost was minimal), just carefully drill a pilot hole and punch the wiring block cover with a 5/8" chassis punch!

 And found that the machine was already wired that way!